starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### bool

-Starknet is waiting a felt, containing 0 or 1.
+Starknet is waiting for a felt, containing 0 or 1.
 You can send to Starknet.js methods: boolean, bigNumberish.

 ```typescript